mallumoSK/layout-inflater/README.md

 * after layout changes sometimes compiller throw exception, do not wory, run it again and everithing will be fixed automaticvaly :)

 ## When are sources generated:
-* you can manually ./gradlew :app:generateLayoutInflater
+* you can manually ./gradlew :app:build
 * automatic when project is building